New York City Traffic Lawyer

 When it comes to traffic violations in New York City, many people believe that pleading guilty is the only viable option.
 However, it is important to understand that some traffic violations are considered criminal offenses and could leave you with a criminal record.

-If you have received a traffic ticket, the best way to protect your driving privileges and record is to consult with an experienced traffic lawyer.
+If you have received a traffic ticket, the best way to protect your driving privileges and record is to consult with an experienced defense lawyer.
 A New York City traffic lawyer can help you determine the best course of action and avoid the costly consequences of a conviction.

 New York’s Traffic Laws